-There comes a time in your business where using the free tools and services no longer cut it.
-You have to step it up a little by investing in your online business.
-That’s what makes it a business.
+There comes a time in your business where using the free tools and services won’t give you the leverage you need to grow your business.

 Here are a few useful tools and services that help keep our business running efficiently and smoothly.
 Some of these are free (yay!) and others involve an investment, most of them a small one.